pmarcelino/mendable-gpt-researcher/README.md

     - Missing sources (sources mentioned in the text but not listed in the References).

 ## Setup and Usage
+- Configure environment variables (see .env.example)
+- Install dependencies `pip install -r requirements.txt`
-- Configure environment variables, install dependencies, and customize script paths.
+- customize script paths.
 - Run the script after placing text documents in the designated folder.
 - Review the generated markdown reports for verification results.